gaecan04/krusty-club/src/simulation_controller/README_SC.md

 * `new(..)`: Initializes a new ChatUIState with default values and loaded media files.
 * `load_media_files()` & `load_broadcast_files()` Loading media files from media/ and broadcast media/ directories.
-* `render_server_info(..)`: Provides an overview on servers, connected clients, active chat status and type and a Gui input Buffer inspection
+* `render_server_info(..)`: Provides an overview on servers, connected clients, active chat status and type and a Gui input buffer inspection

        ![image](https://github.com/user-attachments/assets/cf5a2d52-091a-41a0-84c4-cf355bb905da)

 * `render(..)`:The core GUI function rendering all parts of the chat UI, including: hosts selection & interaction, chat history box & media sharing